MALIGNANT SELF LOVE

 the narcissist refrains from acquiring skills and training

-(such as a driver's licence, technical skills, any systematic – academic or non-academic – knowledge).
+(such as a driver's licence, technical skills, any systematic academic or

 The gap between the image projected by the narcissist